+NOTE X: The Alternative QoS Profile re-uses the same value of the Averaging Window configured in the QoS profile.

 For a GBR QoS Flow using the Delay-critical resource type, an Alternative QoS Profile may also include the QoS parameter MDBV.